 By Allison Singer, Associate Managing Editor

 When I was eight, I saw my first Broadway musical—the 1994 revival of Grease.
 At twelve, I dragged my entire family to see Fosse.
-At seventeen, I watched Singin’ in the Rain over and over, until I had the entire “Good Morning” tap routine memorised.
+At seventeen, I watched Singin’ in the Rain over and over, until I had the entire “Good Morning” tap routine memorized.
 And at twenty-eight, I saw Hedwig and the Angry Inch not once, not twice, but four times.

-I’ve spoken to so many musical theatre fans with similar stories.
+I’ve spoken to so many musical theater fans with similar stories.
 When we fall in love with a musical, it can be all-encompassing; the soundtrack will play on repeat for weeks while we hunt for as much information about the show as we can possibly find.
 DK’s Musicals: The Definitive Illustrated Story is your best new resource for just that purpose.
-It’s jam-packed with information about musicals and musical theatre, including historical insights, behind-the-scenes knowledge, and all the plots, characters, songs, and stars.
+It’s jam-packed with information about musicals and musical theater, including historical insights, behind-the-scenes knowledge, and all the plots, characters, songs, and stars.

 Here are (lucky-number) 13 of my favorite lesser-known tidbits of information from the book about some of the most popular musicals of all time.

 1. In A Chorus Line (1975), dancer Cassie auditions for director Zach, with whom she has a fraught, on-again/off-again relationship.
 Not at all coincidentally, their romance mirrors the real-life romance between Donna McKechnie, the actress who played Cassie in the original Broadway production, and the show’s director, Michael Bennett.